pronob29/pronob29/README.md

 ## Hi, I'm Pronob 👋

 🎓 **About Me:**
 I'm a PhD candidate in Information Science at the University of Maryland Baltimore County.
-My journey in academia is fueled by a deep passion for statistics and data science.
+My journey in academia is fueled by a deep passion for statistics, machine learning, and data science.
 My primary research interests are in Topic Modeling, Recommendation Systems, and exploring Bias and Fairness in AI.

 🔍 **Current Work:**
 I’m currently immersed in advanced research on Topic Modeling, unraveling complex patterns and insights from large datasets.